 Time to get your leaf peeping on!
 The White Mountains of New Hampshire is the place to be for the best foliage in New England.
 Sorry Maine and Vermont, you got nothing on the White Mountains.
 (Yes, they are very nice but I love it in NH!)
-While all of the White Mountains is spectacular in the Fall/Autumn, there are some spots that just stand out.
+While all of the White Mountains is spectacular in the Fall/Autumn, some spots just stand out.
 The following are my absolute favorite spots for foliage in the White Mountains in New Hampshire.
-Some are off the beaten path and others are the very well worn path.
+Some are off the beaten path and others are on the very well-worn path.
 (Don’t worry I included a few tips for the very popular spots.)
 So keep scrolling for the best foliage spots in the White Mountains of New Hampshire for 2024.

 How to get to the White Mountains